 Open to the public on the Weekends – Saturday and Sunday from 11 am to 5 pm.
 Ticketed Entrance

-This piece is produced in collaboration with Dean of Liberal Arts and Science at Pratt Institute and experimental physicist, Helio Takai, and Carlos Scorzato of the Brazilian Synchrotron Radiation Facility.
+Scintillator was produced with the assistance of experimental physicist and Dean of Liberal Arts and Science at Pratt Institute, Helio Takai, using circuitry gifted by Carlos Scorzato of the Brazilian Synchrotron Radiation Facility.

 Joseph Morris is a transdisciplinary artist based in Brooklyn.
 He is an expert craftsman and coder who believes in the possibilities enabled through the integration of technology in the arts.